dotnet/performance/docs/profiling-workflow-dotnet-runtime.md

   * [PerfView](#PerfView) is the ultimate .NET Profiler but it has a high entry cost.
 If Visual Studio Profiler is not enough, you should switch to [PerfView](#PerfView).
 * Linux
   * [dotnet trace](https://github.com/dotnet/diagnostics/blob/master/documentation/dotnet-trace-instructions.md) works on every OS, it's easy to use and it should be your **default choice** on Unix systems.
-  * [PerfCollect](#PerfCollect) is a simple, yet very powerful script that allows for profiling native parts of dotnet runtime.
+  * [PerfCollect](#PerfCollect) is a simple, yet very powerful script that allows for profiling native parts of .NET Core.
 You should use it if `dotnet trace` can not handle your case.

 If you clearly need information on CPU instruction level, then depending on the hardware you should use [Intel VTune](#VTune) or [AMD uProf](https://developer.amd.com/amd-uprof/).